Civil War Diarist from Pennsylvania

-Rachel Bowman, a Civil War diarist, was born in Canada in 1836.
+Rachel Bowman was born in Canada in 1836.
 During a time when few women had the opportunity for a formal education, Rachel received the equivalent of a bachelor’s degree from Otterbein University in Westerville, Ohio.

 To pay Rachel's tuition, the family had moved to Westerville and opened a boarding house for students.
 One of those students was Samuel Cormany.
 Rachel graduated from Otterbein in 1859 and moved to eastern Pennsylvania to teach in the Quakertown Schools.

 Samuel Cormany followed her there and asked her to be his wife.
 She accepted, and they were married in November 1860.
 On their wedding trip, the couple visited Rachel's relatives in Canada, and they decided to stay.
 From there, Samuel and Rachel followed the events leading up to the Civil War.
 Their first child, Mary Cora, was born there.

 In 1862, the couple moved to Chambersburg, Pennsylvania, where Samuel grew up.
 He felt a patriotic duty to his country and soon enlisted as a second lieutenant in the 16th Pennsylvania Cavalry.
 Rachel and Cora first stayed with Samuel's mother and stepfather, Mary and Daniel Byers, on their farm just north of Chambersburg, but later moved into town.